Cricket-New Zealand v West Indies - first test scoreboard

-third day of the first test between West Indies and New Zealand
+day of the first test between New Zealand and West Indies at

 New Zealand first innings (609-9 declared)